-There will be a lot of situations in ones Digital Project Management (DPM) career where it is not really clear what to do to solve a sticky situation.
-I sure know I made some mistakes and wished I handled things differently.
+There will be a lot of situations in one’s Digital Project Management (DPM) career where it is not really clear what to do to solve a sticky situation.
+I sure know I made some mistakes and wish I handled things differently.
 I would’ve saved everyone a lot of trouble and time, haha.
 But nevertheless, I’m glad I can share this wisdom with you today!

-In this series we will walk through some scenario’s and how to solve them as a DPM.
+In this series we will walk through some scenarios and how to solve them as a DPM.
 I encourage you to think about your own approach before continuing to the ways you can handle the situation.
-Enjoy Troubleshooting for digital projects, part 1 of 5: “Revision hell”.
+Enjoy Troubleshooting for digital projects: “Revision hell”.